mustafasisik/SmartQRMenu/README.md

 ## Setup

 ### Prerequisites
-- Python 3.7 or higher
+- Python 3.11 or higher (recommended)
 - pip (Python package installer)

+### Dependency Notes
+- All dependencies are configured with compatible version ranges
+- Flask 3.1+ with blinker 1.9+ for proper functionality
+- Gunicorn for production deployment

 ### Installation